QuickBirdEng/SurveyKit/README.md

     )
 )
 ```
-With the `MultipleDirectionStepNavigationRule` you can specify the next step, depending on the answer of the step.
-With this you can navigate to any step.

 ### Evaluate the results
 Set this callback, for when the survey is done.
 No matter which `FinishReason` you always get the results gathered up until now. <br/>